wp-plugins/contact-form-7-skins/readme.txt

 CF7 Skins is an add-on plugin for the Contact Form 7 plugin.
 It extends the functionality of Contact Form 7 by adding ready to use Templates and Styles to it.
 You can learn more by visiting [cf7skins.com](http://cf7skins.com/)

-= Is there Documentation available? =
+= Is their Documentation available? =

 Yes, our in-depth [Documentation](http://docs.cf7skins.com/) is a great place to find detailed answers.
 It covers how to get started, how to customize your forms with CF7 Skins and everything else in between.

 = How do I get started? =

-There is a range of [Tutorials](http://kb.cf7skins.com/category/tutorials/) available to help you get started using CF7 Skins.
+Their is a range of [Tutorials](http://kb.cf7skins.com/category/tutorials/) available to help you get started using CF7 Skins.

 = How do I get more Templates and Styles for CF7 Skins? =